AnasBenAmor10/Real-Time-flight-into-data-pipeline/README.md

 - Open dashboard

 ## Final result
 - The image is of a flight tracking interface displaying live air traffic.
-Color-coded icons show different flight statuses—red for scheduled and yellow for en route.
+Color-coded icons show different flight statuses—red for scheduled and yellow for en route flights.
 Hovering over an aircraft icon reveals its flight details, offering an interactive and informative experience.

 ![Map](images/map.png)